EmmaEwert/gameboy/README.md

 then be executed directly from RAM.
 For example, palette changes during H-Blank.

+Palettes can apparently be written to in all video modes except mode 3.

 [Circular map cutoff](http://www.coranac.com/tonc/text/dma.htm#sec-demo)
 might be possible by rendering map into a window, and resizing this window during each H-Blank.